watson-developer-cloud/assistant-simple/README.md

    `cf service-key conversation-simple-demo-test1 conversation-simple-demo-test1-key1`

-   The output from this command is a JSON object.
+   The output from this command is a JSON object, as in this example:

-1. In the JSON output, find the values for the `password` and `username` keys:

    ```javascript
    {